-Polaroid and Instant photography: Developing a Project
+Polaroid and Instant Photography: Developing a Project about Place and Peace

-About the tutor
+About the tutors

 Paul Halliday is an artist, interdisciplinary urbanist and educator who originally trained in photojournalism and fine art film at the London College of Communications and Central St Martins (UAL), social anthropology at Goldsmiths, art history and archaeology, at the universities of Oxford and Cambridge.
 He is the former founding convenor of the international MA Photography & Urban Cultures, ran the third year of the BA Photomedia at Croydon Art School, worked as the media advisor for the British Refugee Council, and previously worked for Channel 4 TV as a documentary film director.
-He has also worked as an architectural photographer, and consultant in marketing and branding.
+He co-founded Urban Encounters, the annual international conference at Tate Britain and Tate Modern.
 Paul has recently completed a long-term project working with a Polaroid camera.
+To see examples of his work, please visit his website at: www.paulhalliday.com

 For further information, please contact: info@urbananalogue.com